Calibrated Mechanism Design: Abstract

 \section{Abstract}

 We study mechanism design when a designer repeatedly uses a fixed mechanism to interact with strategic agents who learn from observing their allocations.
 We introduce a static framework, \emph{calibrated mechanism design}, requiring mechanisms to remain incentive compatible given the information they reveal about an underlying state through repeated use.
 In single-agent settings, we prove implementable outcomes correspond to two-stage mechanisms: the designer discloses information about the state, then commits to a state-independent allocation rule.
 This yields a tractable procedure to characterize calibrated mechanisms, combining information design and mechanism design.
 In private values environments, full transparency is optimal and correlation-based surplus extraction fails.
 We provide a microfoundation by showing calibrated mechanisms characterize exactly what is implementable when an infinitely patient agent repeatedly interacts with the same mechanism.
-Dynamic mechanisms that condition on histories expand implementable outcomes only by weakening incentive compatibility and individual rationality\textemdash a distinction that vanishes in transferable utility settings.
+Dynamic mechanisms that condition on histories expand implementable outcomes only by weakening incentive constraints, but not by enriching the designer's ability to obfuscate learning.